bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 1. Draw a new value of :math:`p` from our zero mean Gaussian.
 This simulates a random interaction with the heat bath.
-2. Starting in state :math:`(q,p)`, run Hamiltonian dynamics for :math:`L` steps with stepsize :math:`\epsilon` using the Leapfrog method presented in Section 2.5.  :math:`L` and :math:`\epsilon` are hyperparameters of the algorithm.
+2. Starting in state :math:`(q,p)`, run Hamiltonian dynamics for :math:`L` steps with step size :math:`\epsilon` using the Leapfrog method presented in Section 2.5.  :math:`L` and :math:`\epsilon` are hyperparameters of the algorithm.
 This simulates the particle moving without interactions with the heat bath.
 3. After running :math:`L` steps, negate the momentum variables, giving a proposed